faizalrf/documentation/end-to-end-ssl.md

 This will enforce 1.2 and 1.3 versions only and reject any connections using 1.1

-### MariaDB Configiration
+### MariaDB Configuration

-Now that the verification is completed, we can add a new configuration file specifically for SSL.
+Now that the verification is completed, we can add a new configuration file specifically for TLS.

-Create a new file under the`/etc/my.cnf.d/` directory by the name `ssl.cnf` and add the following contents to it.
+Create a new file under the`/etc/my.cnf.d/` directory by the name `tls.cnf` and add the following contents to it.
 The location will depend on the LINUX distro being used, for Ubuntu, the path will be `/etc/mysql/mariadb.cnf.d`

 ```
-shell> cat /etc/my.cnf.d/ssl.cnf
+shell> cat /etc/my.cnf.d/tls.cnf

 [client]
 ssl
-ssl-ca=/etc/my.cnf.d/ssl/ca-cert.pem
+ssl-ca=/etc/my.cnf.d/tls/ca-cert.pem
-ssl-cert=/etc/my.cnf.d/ssl/client-cert.pem
+ssl-cert=/etc/my.cnf.d/tls/client-cert.pem
-ssl-key=/etc/my.cnf.d/ssl/client-key.pem
+ssl-key=/etc/my.cnf.d/tls/client-key.pem

 [mariadb]
 ssl
-ssl-ca=/etc/my.cnf.d/ssl/ca-cert.pem
+ssl-ca=/etc/my.cnf.d/tls/ca-cert.pem
-ssl-cert=/etc/my.cnf.d/ssl/server-cert.pem
+ssl-cert=/etc/my.cnf.d/tls/server-cert.pem
-ssl-key=/etc/my.cnf.d/ssl/server-key.pem
+ssl-key=/etc/my.cnf.d/tls/server-key.pem
 ```

 Ensure the above is done on both of the MariaDB servers.
 Restart the MariaDB nodes and log in to the server to verify.

-After a successful restart, we can verify the SSL status
+After a successful restart, we can verify the TLS status

 ```
 ariaDB [(none)]> show global variables like '%ssl%';